Discover more from Visual Storytelling Newsletter

 Meet the expert

-Looking at cyber crime as visual storytelling harnessed for bad motives, I was intrigued about how cybersecurity companies can also use visual storytelling techniques, but for good - helping businesses before and after they get hit.
+Looking at cybercrime as visual storytelling harnessed for bad motives, I was intrigued about how cybersecurity companies can also use visual storytelling techniques, but for good - helping businesses before and after they get hit.

 It has a lot to do with education, as often all it takes is for one employee to slip, clicking on a bogus link to shut down the company’s entire system.